hvesalai/emacs-scala-mode/README.md

 ## Indenting modes

+Where four developers meet, there are four opinions on how code should be indented.
+Luckily scala-mode already supports 2^4 different ways of indenting.

-You can configure the mode from the mode customization menu (use M-x customize-mode when in scala-mode).
+You can configure the scala-mode indentation from the mode customization menu (use M-x customize-mode when in scala-mode).

 ### Run-on lines (scala-indent:default-run-on-strategy)